tosuki/windows-dots/README.md

 5. Use Vim as your text editor.
 It is a powerful and efficient text editor that is widely used by programmers.
 You can find more information about Vim [here](https://www.vim.org/).
     * If you are new to Vim, I recommend using the [Vim Adventures](https://vim-adventures.com/) game to learn the basics of Vim in a fun way.
     * With Vim, you can code from a ssh session easily, and you can use it in any terminal emulator, including Windows Terminal.
 6. Learn komorebi shortcuts, press `Alt+i` to see the shortcuts.
 Komorebi is a tiling window manager for Windows that allows you to manage your windows efficiently.
-You can find more information about Komorebi [here](
+You can find more information about Komorebi [here](https://lgug2z.github.io/komorebi/).
+7. Avoid running docker containers on local machine without WSL or VM.
+Docker is a powerful tool for running applications in containers, but it is not recommended to run it directly on Windows without WSL (Windows Subsystem for Linux) or a virtual machine.
+This is because Docker requires a Linux kernel to run, and running it directly on Windows can lead to performance issues and compatibility problems.
+Instead, use WSL or a VM to run Docker containers.
+8. Use WSL (Windows Subsystem for Linux) for running Linux applications on Windows.
+WSL allows you to run a Linux distribution alongside your Windows installation, providing a seamless experience for running Linux applications.
+You can find more information about WSL [here](https://docs.microsoft.com/en-us/windows/wsl/).

+This is all, have fun with your new setup!

 ## Usage